Check out the PHOTO GALLERYfor help with identification and to see at a glance when a permit is needed. The flowcharts below can also guide you.

 If you need a permit, fill out thisFORM to request one from your local Illinois Department of Natural Resources (IDNR) district wildlife biologist.

-An animal removal permit will only be issued if the IDNR determines that the animal is causing substantial property damage or if there is a serious public health or safety concern.
+An animal removal permit will be issued only if the IDNR determines that the animal is causing substantial property damage or if there is a serious public health or safety concern.
 Permits are not issued to deal with inconveniences such as squirrels raiding feeders, woodpeckers drumming trees, or rabbits foraging in flower beds.
 While these situations are understandably frustrating for the homeowner, there are other methods that can be used in those situations.

 It is safer for a trained professional to capture a wild animal.
 Trapping a wild animal carries the risk of physical injury, and wildlife can be carriers of diseases that are transmittable to people.